wheelnext/pep_xxx_wheel_variants/docs/prior-art.md

 Binary packages can be used either as a primary installation method from a remote source, or as a cache for packages previously built from source.
-Source and binary packages can be freely mixed, with the package manager automatically buildig from source when a matching binary package is not available.
+Source and binary packages can be freely mixed, with the package manager automatically building from source when a matching binary package is not available.

 There are three main build parametrization methods in Gentoo: